eliranshemtov/CPP-Based-Chat/README.md

 ----------------------------------------------------------------------------------------------------------------------------------

 The developed project will implement the following functionality:
 1. The project will include two apps: Messenger Server App (MSA) and Messenger Client App (MCA).
 2. The communication between the MCA and MSA will be TCP based (control messages).
-3.The communication between two MCA’s will be UDP based (interaction between two clients).
+3. The communication between two MCA’s will be UDP based (interaction between two clients).
 4. To connect to the server the client will sign in using a user name and a password (encryption is not required).
 ?
 The client can create a new user with a new password (unless this user is already created).
 ?
 To communicate with another client, the user will request to open a session with the required user name.
 ?
 The list of usernames and passwords will be saved into a file in the server side.
 5. Chat rooms (conference chat):
 ?
 The client is able to open a chat room.
 ?
 A chat room may be closed only by its creator.
 ?
 Each client can enter a chat room or leave it.
 ?
 Once a client enters a chat room it will receive all messages sent by all the other clients in the room, and all the clients will receive his messages.
 ?
 In order not to overload the server, all client communication is P2P using UDP and does not pass through the server.
 6. Messenger Server App CLI:
 ? lu - list all users
 ? lcu - list all connected users